NATO's Rasmussen condemns U.S. deaths in Libya

 Ambassador Christopher Stevens and three other embassy officials were killed in a rocket attack on their car after militants stormed the consular building in a protest against a U.S.-made film that insulted the Prophet Mohammad.

-Libya's president apologized to the United States for the attack during a live appearance on al-Jazeera on Wednesday.
+Libya's president apologised to the United States for the attack during a live appearance on al-Jazeera on Wednesday.

 (Writing by Luke Baker)